rhondene/Codon2Vec/How-to-use.md

 ```

  <img src='./images/help_screen.png' width='600' height='300'/>

 2. To run Codon2Vec with default options, type this command on the terminal:
 ```console
 python ./Codon2Vec -CDS some_input.fasta -exprs some_exprs.csv -outfolder results
 ```

+***Recommendation***: Machine learning is an iterative process and the model may converge on a local optima that is not necessarily the best optima. ( <a href='https://www.youtube.com/watch?v=IHZwWFHWa-w'> How Neural Networks Learn </a>).
+So perform model training multiple times to choose the model with best parameterization.

+ ***Setting Seed for Reproducibility***: Neural networks are <a href='https://machinelearningmastery.com/reproducible-results-neural-networks-keras/'>stochastic </a> algorithms by design so the training the same model on the same data yields different results.
+To improve the stability of results, use the ```console -seed_num ``` option.

 ### 3. Output:
 Successfully running this program writes the evaluation metrics of the model performance on the hold-out test set to the standard output and a text file.